MI Console Overview

 cd /opt/mi/config/deployment/credentials

-1. Access console.env and set DISABLE_CRON_UI to true:
+1. Open console.env and set DISABLE_CRON_UI to true:

 $ nano console.env